 If you visit Vilnius, capital of Lithuania, most guides will take you to a small but really beautiful Medieval church of St Anne’s, which has become one of the symbols of the city.

-Most visitors will take a few pictures here and immediately head back to the main crowded Old town street.
+Most visitors will take a few pictures here and immediately head back to the main crowded Old town streets.

 If you spare a bit more time, you can spend the whole afternoon enjoying the relaxed atmosphere of this Medieval corner of Vilnius.

 Spoiler alert!
-A tour of Vilnius Old Town can sometimes feel like one big Catholic church crawl and this (small) Medieval corner will be no different.
+A tour of Vilnius Old Town sometimes feels like one big Catholic church crawl and this (small) Medieval corner will be no different.

-It’s just that churches and monasteries were built from more durable materials and are some of the few buildings that somehow survived tumultuous historical events to our day.
+It’s just that churches and monasteries, built from more durable materials, are some of the few buildings that somehow survived tumultuous historical events to our day.

-Today they are some of the rarer tangible examples of Lithuanian history, art and architecture.
+Today they are tangible examples of Lithuanian history, art and architecture.

 St Anne’s Church

-So once you find St Anne’s Church following your guide (human or otherwise), first you’ll notice the impressive red brick façade, a unique example of late Gothic style in Lithuania.
+St Anne’s Church stands out by its impressive red brick façade, a unique example of late Gothic style in Lithuania.

 Did you know that in order to create this facade the builders used 33 different shapes of bricks?

-Tour guides will tell you stories of how Napoleon Bonaparte, when crossing Lithuania on his way to Moscow, was so impressed with this church that he wanted ‘to carry it on his palm to Paris’…
+Tour guides will tell you stories of how Napoleon Bonaparte was so impressed with this church that he wanted ‘to carry it on his palm to Paris’…

-…and then the church was assigned to his Cavalry to be used as stables…
+…and then he assigned the church to his cavalry who used it as a stable…

 History seems to be riddled with funny stories like that 🙂

-Given that St Anne’s Church is now one of the most visited landmarks in the city, surprisingly little is known about its origins, there are a number of legends being told about its origins, with no hard facts confirming them.
+Given that St Anne’s Church is one of the most visited landmarks in the city, we know surprisingly little about its origins.
+Tour guides tell us a number of legends about its origins, with no hard facts to confirm them.

-Take a few pictures here, but don’t bother going inside, the interior is really very plain and nothing to write home about as its decor hasn’t survived to our day.
+Take a few pictures here, but don’t bother going inside, the interior is really very plain as the church decor hasn’t survived to our day.

 St. Bernardine Church

-Adjacent to St Anne’s church, there’s St. Bernardine Church (full title reads The Church of St. Francis and St. Bernard) and monastery complex.
+Adjacent to St Anne’s church, you will see St. Bernardine Church (full title reads The Church of St. Francis and St. Bernard) and monastery complex.